Wise men should not forget to count in themselves somehow.

 A question is how far Supreme Swindle teachings can liberate in a Supreme Hoax (universe).
 Just don't be taken in by guru hoaxes and insider jokes.

-To what extent was he dreaming it?
-And to what extent did he illusionate, and how?
+Mind he only dreamt that.
+To what extent did he illusionate, and how?
 To whom is the world a dream?

 Some pregnant statements make practical applications feasible.
 A saying is that phenomena are real when experienced as the manifested Self.
 "Everything must be within the Self," teaches Ramana Maharsi [cf. Osborne 1971:12-16, 19, passim].